-This statement sets out the steps taken by Hoburne Limited, company registration number 01102096 and its group companies, and Burry & Knight Limited, company registration number 00552582 and its group companies. (referred to as “we,” “us,” “our,” “Hoburne” or “Burry & Knight”) pursuant to section 54, Part 5 of the Modern Slavery Act 2015 (Act).
-This statement refers to 30 November 2018 financial year end for Hoburne Ltd and 30 September 2018 for Burry & Knight Ltd. There have been no changes in company structure since publishing the 2016/2017 statement.
+This statement sets out the steps taken by Hoburne Limited, company registration number 01102096 and its group companies, and Burry & Knight Limited, company registration number 00552582 and its group companies (referred to as “we,” “us,” “our,” “Hoburne” or “Burry & Knight”) pursuant to section 54, Part 5 of the Modern Slavery Act 2015 (Act).
+This statement refers to the 31 January 2022 financial accounting period end for Hoburne Ltd and Burry & Knight Ltd. There have been no changes in company structure since publishing the 2021 statement.

 INTRODUCTION AND OUR POLICY

 The Hoburne and Burry and Knight groups include Hoburne Ltd, Burry and Knight Ltd and their subsidiaries, as defined in section 1159 of the UK Companies Act 2006.
 Our registered office is 10 Hoburne Lane, Highcliffe, Christchurch, Dorset, BH23 4HP, United Kingdom.

 Hoburne has a zero-tolerance approach to any form of modern slavery and is committed to acting ethically, with integrity and transparency in all business dealings, and to putting effective systems and controls in place to safeguard against any form of modern slavery taking place within the business or our supply chain.
 As a family business, our shareholders expect us to conform to the highest ethical standards at all times.
 Our ethics code is set out across a number of policies such as our anti bullying and harassment policy, whistleblowing policy, recruitment and selection policy, equal opportunities and diversity policy and anti-corruption and bribery policy.